Pack3tL0ss/ConsolePi/README.md

 - The ConsolePi installer will start on first login, as long as the RaspberryPi has internet access.
 This can be disabled by setting auto_install to false in this script.

 Once Complete you place the newly blessed micro-sd in your raspberryPi and boot.
 The installer will automatically start unless you've disabled it.
 In which case the `consolepi-install` will launch the installer.

-## **4. Manual Installation**

-Manual installation instructions are incomplete and will probably remain that way.
-Focus has been on automating the install as that should help with wider adoption, and hopefully more community involvement/improvements.
-If you want to do the steps manually, you can accomplish by reverse engineering the install scripts and reviewing the incomplete manual installation instructions.

-For the brave or curious...
-Instructions on how to manually install can be found [here](readme_content/ConsolePi - Manual Installation.md).

 # ConsolePi Usage